apptainer/singularity/libexec/python/README.md

 ### Example Usage

 #### Docker

+##### Docker Import
-The Docker commands include `ADD` and `IMPORT`.
-Import means returning a layerfile with paths (separated by newlines) to a complete list of layers for import, along with metadata written to the directory structure inside the image.
-Add means only generating the layerfile without metadata.
+The Docker commands include  `IMPORT`.
+Import means returning a layerfile with paths (separated by newlines) to a complete list of layers for import, one of those layers being a tarfile with Docker runscript, environment, and labels.
 For all Docker commands, by way of needing to use the Docker Registry, the user can optionally specifying a username and password for authentication:

     export SINGULARITY_DOCKER_USERNAME='mickeymouse'
     export SINGULARITY_DOCKER_PASSWORD='cheeseftw'